 Determining the full extent of your injuries after a serious accident is crucial to ensuring your full recovery.
 I have extensive experience working with injury victims, their healthcare providers, and a team of well-respected experts to identify all possible claims, maximizing the amount of your potential recovery.

 If you suffered injuries in an Avon auto vehicle accident or any other type of preventable accident, give me a call to see how I can help.
 As an attorney, I understand that this is a difficult time for you and your family, and I want to help get you the compensation you deserve.
-With the help of the Vail personal injury lawyer of Mark S. Rubinstein, P.C., you can hold the at-fault party responsible for the impact that the accident had on your life.
+With the help of the Avon personal injury attorney of Mark S. Rubinstein, P.C., you can hold the at-fault party responsible for the impact that the accident had on your life.
 To learn more, call me at 970-748-5044 or toll-free at 1-855-704-0888.
 You can also get a hold of me through my online form.